JoaoFelipe/COVID-Study/README.md

 # Study Repository

-This repository contains the data and statistical analyses of the study **Association Between COVID-19 Vaccination and Mortality in Immunocompromised Older Adults: A Population-Based Analysis**.
+This repository contains the data and statistical analyses of the study **COVID-19 Vaccination and In-Hospital Mortality Among Immunocompromised Older Adults: A Population-Based Study From Brazil, 2024**.

 Check the results at [analysis.html](analysis.html).